Saturday, November 30, 2024

 P.K.Ghatak, MD

 Syphilis is a relatively new disease.
-Before 1490 no one heard of syphilis, Syphilis is caused by a Spirochete – Treponema pallidum.
-Yews, Pinta and endemic syphilis are also caused by Treponema but they differ significantly from syphilis in their mode of transmission, clinical manifestation and having different strains of the same bacterium in each case.
+Before 1490, no one had heard of syphilis.
+Syphilis is caused by a Spirochete – Treponema pallidum.
+Yaws, Pinta, and endemic syphilis are also caused by Treponema, but they differ significantly from syphilis in their mode of transmission, clinical manifestation, and are different strains of the same bacterium.

 No one wants to admit that syphilis originated in their country; in fact, one would like to put the blame on their rival neighboring country.
-The syphilis spread rapidly in Europe during the Napoleonic war and France got the most blame for the spread and syphilis was called the French disease at that time.
+Syphilis spread rapidly in Europe during the Napoleonic Wars and France got the most blame for the spread.
+Syphilis was called the French disease at that time.

-In the 15th century, Yaws and Pinta were already present in the old world among the poor population living in unhygienic conditions.
-Christopher Columbus brought spirochetal diseases with his crew and introduced them in the new world.
+In the 15th century, Yaws and Pinta were already present in the Old World among the poor population living in unhygienic conditions.
+Christopher Columbus brought spirochetal diseases with his crew and introduced them to the New World.
 A rapid spread of the spirochete became widely scattered among the unprotected population.
-The rapid growth of the spirochete, produced several gene mutations, just like we have witnessed the COVID-19 epidemic.
+The rapid growth of the spirochete produced new gene mutations, just as we have witnessed in the COVID-19 epidemic.
 One of the gene mutations resulted in a more virulent and rapidly multiplying spirochete, transmitted sexually, called Treponema pallidum.
-Columbus in his return voyage introduced this newly evolved mutated spirochete which resulted in introducing syphilis in Europe.
+Columbus, in his return voyage, introduced this newly evolved, mutated spirochete, which resulted in the introduction of syphilis in Europe.

-A spirochetal disease in the cattle, known as Pinta was known as far back 20,000 years.
-Pinta jumped to humans and a new disease emerged as Yews 10,000 years ago.
-Further mutation, introduced Endemic syphilis.
-From the endemic syphilis, sexually transmitted present day Syphilis emerged.
+A spirochetal disease in cattle, known as Pinta, was known as far back as 20,000 years.
+Pinta jumped to humans.
+A new disease emerged as Yews 10,000 years ago.
+Further gene mutation caused Endemic syphilis.
+From the endemic syphilis, sexually transmitted Syphilis emerged.

-Treponema pallidum, a gram negative, long helical coiled, tubular, flagellated motile organism, microaerophilic and difficult to culture in the laboratory.
+Treponema pallidum, a gram-negative, long helically coiled, tubular, flagellated motile organism, is a microaerophilic and difficult to culture organism.
 The outer wall of the Treponema lacks lipopolysaccharide and membrane proteins.

-In 1905 Schaudinn and Hoffmann identified Spirochaeta pallidum in Berlin, Germany.
+In 1905, Schaudinn and Hoffmann identified Spirochaeta pallidum in Berlin, Germany.
 Landsteiner in 1906 used “ dark field microscopy” to observe the organism in a smear.
-In the same year in August Wassermann developed a new serology test by using complement fixating which is now called the Wassermann test for syphilis.
-In 1907 Paul Ehrlich introduced organic arsenic, Arsphenamine, for the treatment of syphilis and in 1910 Ehrlich working with Schachira Hata refined Arsphenamine to a lesser toxic compound Salvarsan, which continued to be the only effective therapy for syphilis till Penicillin replaced it in 1947.
+In the same year, in August, Wassermann developed a new serology test by using complement fixing, which is now called the Wassermann test for syphilis.
+In 1907, Paul Ehrlich introduced organic arsenic, Arsphenamine, for the treatment of syphilis, and in 1910, Ehrlich, working with Schachira Hata, refined Arsphenamine to a less toxic compound, Salvarsan, which continued to be the only effective therapy for syphilis till Penicillin replaced it in 1947.

 Syphilis in earlier days was much more invasive and rapidly progressive than the clinical spectrum we see today.
-At one point syphilis was about to be eliminated from the world by Penicillin therapy and preventive measures, but a new disease, HIV/AIDS put this off indefinitely.
+At one point, syphilis was about to be eliminated by Penicillin therapy and preventive measures, but a new disease, HIV/AIDS, dashed that hope.

 Clinical features of Syphilis:

-Syphilis is transmitted primarily by sexual contact with a person who is harboring syphilis.
+Syphilis is transmitted primarily by sexual contact with a person suffering from syphilis.
 Syphilis is also transmitted by transfusion of contaminated blood and acquired congenitally from an infected mother to a child.
 The incubation period of syphilis is 10 to 90 days.

 Primary Syphilis.

-The initial lesion is a painless Papule (pimple), called a Chancre, which develops in the genital area and around other body orifices, fingers and any other parts of the body with a breach of the skin, that come in contact with the sex organ of an infected person during sex.
-The papule is generally single, hard, red, raised, usually 0.5 to 1 mm in diameter.
-The papule becomes umbilicated in the center may ulcerate, and then heals with a scar in 3 -4 days.
-The lesions may be multiple and may occur in identical positions on opposite sides on the mucocutaneous membrane.
-Because the primary lesions are painless and may be hidden from sight, the patient may not be aware of a lesion.
+The initial lesion is a painless Papule (pimple), called a Chancre, which develops in the genital area and around other body orifices, fingers, and any other parts of the body with a breach of the skin, that come in contact with the sex organ of an infected person during sex.
+The papule is generally single, hard, red, raised, and usually 0.5 to 1 mm in diameter.
+The papule becomes umbilicated in the center, may ulcerate, and then heals with a scar in 3 -4 days.
+The lesions may be multiple and occur in identical positions on both sides in the mucocutaneous membrane.
+Because the primary lesions are painless and hidden from sight, the patient may not be aware of the disease.
 Painless enlargement of the regional lymph nodes develops.
-With or without treatment the chancre disappears in 3 weeks.
+With or without treatment, the chancre disappears in 3 weeks.

 The pathological feature of chancre:

-An intense mononuclear cell infiltration of lymphocytes, plasma cells and macrophages.
-The endothelial cells swell and proliferate and perivascular cellular infiltrate occurs.
+An intense mononuclear cell infiltration of lymphocytes, plasma cells, and macrophages is present.
+The endothelial cells swell and proliferate, and a perivascular cellular infiltrate occurs.
 Neutrophils and other inflammatory cells are seen only in the ulcerated lesions.

 The treponema can be seen under dark field examination of the fluid obtained from the base of a chancre.
 Serological conversion generally takes place in 2-3 weeks, so a repeat test is needed if the initial test is negative.
-The detection of antibodies can be bypassed, in favor of the detection of Treponema DNA antigen by PCR and DNA probe tests which are more sensitive and if available.
+The detection of antibodies can be bypassed in favor of the detection of Treponema DNA antigen by PCR and DNA probe tests, which are more sensitive.

 Secondary Syphilis.

 Between 2 to 8 weeks after the appearance of a chancre, skin lesions of the secondary syphilis appear.
 The cutaneous lesions are non-itchy and painless, symmetrical in distribution on both sides of the body.
-The skin lesions are of various forms; the following types of lesions may appear – urticaria, macular, papular, maculopapular, pustular, nodular and necrotic and mixed lesions.
-The lesions resemble all known variety of well known skin conditions like measles, psoriasis, bullous pemphigus, pseudolymphoma, erythema multiforme, granuloma annulare, histiocytoma, leprosy, lupus erythematosus, lichen planus, mycosis fungoides, pemphigus vulgaris, psoriasis, sarcoidosis etc. In additional to skin lesions, lesions inside the mouth, throat and upper airways may be present in the form of superficial erosions.
+The skin lesions are of various forms; the following types of lesions may appear: urticaria, macular, papular, maculopapular, pustular, nodular and necrotic, and mixed lesions.
+The lesions resemble measles, psoriasis, bullous pemphigus, pseudolymphoma, erythema multiforme, granuloma annulare, histiocytoma, leprosy, lupus erythematosus, lichen planus, mycosis fungoides, pemphigus vulgaris, psoriasis, sarcoidosis, etc..
+The lesions inside the mouth, throat, and upper airways resemble superficial erosions.
 These lesions are very infectious.

-Meningovaculitis.
-Symptoms include headaches, fever, irritability, neck pain and neck stiffness.
-Cranial nerve palsy including movements of eye muscles and accommodation reflex.
-Confusion, lethargy, sleepiness, photophobia and seizures.
+Meningovasculitis: Symptoms of meningovasculitis are headaches, fever, irritability, neck pain, and neck stiffness, cranial nerve palsy, including movements of eye muscles and the accommodation reflex.
+Confusion, lethargy, sleepiness, photophobia, and seizures are usually seen.

-On the mucocutaneous surface around the genital area, a characteristic lesion appears called Condyloma latum, these are 2 to 3 cm in diameter, white or grey color fat top papules with raised margins, arise due to vegetative proliferation of epidermis with dilated vessels and intense cell infiltration at the dermal and epidermal junction.
+On the mucocutaneous surface around the genital area, a characteristic lesion appears called Condyloma latum, which are 2 to 3 cm in diameter, white or grey color flat top papules with raised margins, arising due to vegetative proliferation of epidermis with dilated vessels and intense cell infiltration at the dermal and epidermal junction.
 These lesions are very infectious.

 The skin lesions of the secondary syphilis may be recurrent and may last up to 2 years and then disappear.